-Jimmy reported that USDA has developed an ASTM standard for production of calibration cotton.
+It was reported that USDA has developed an ASTM standard for production of calibration cotton.
 It is expected that the standard will be officially adopted later in 2010.
-The proposed standard is available for review and comment until June 2010.
+The proposed standard was available for review and comment until June 2010.
 Members of CSITC recalled the minutes of the Third Meeting of CSITC in June 2005 in Memphis: